jwei11/I-Pooped-There/README.md

-# I-Pooped-There
+# I Pooped There
-Website that helps you find clean, safe bathrooms, no matter where you are.
+Website that helps you find clean, suitable bathrooms, no matter where you are.

+Developed by Jackie Wei and Jasper Zhu